vfmd/vfmd-spec/doc/specification.md

      4. Set [consumed-character-count] to the length of the _opening HTML tag_

+     5. If the HTML tag name of the opening HTML tag is either a [verbatim-html-starter-tag-name] or a [verbatim-html-container-tag-name], then set [is-verbatim-html-mode] to _true_

  3. The HTML parser detects a complete closing HTML tag.